nyonson/raiju/README.md

 ## daemon

-The `daemon` subcommand keeps the process alive listening for channel updates that trigger fee updates (e.g. a channel's liquidity sinks below the low level and needs its fees updated).
+The `daemon` command keeps the process alive listening for channel updates that trigger fee updates (e.g. a channel's liquidity sinks below the low level and needs its fees updated).
 It also periodically calls `rebalance` under the hood to *actively* balance channel liquidity.

 ### systemd automation